Deep Cover

 MMM Scenes – Microfiches of my Life

 When my mother was pregnant with me, she was depressed about her marriage falling apart and, at the last minute, avoided hitting a tree to end her life.
-You see, my mother married a rouge of a husband who had a second family tucked away.
+You see, my mother married a rogue of a husband who had a second family tucked away.
 I remember meeting my dad for the first time when you got out of Jail for embezzling money from investors.
 He tried to blame the embezzlement on my mom.
 It was a good thing that she remembered the papers that he had her sign and where the money went.
 It was a high scandal in the Chicago press in the early fifties.
 You see, my father married my mother for her family’s wealth.
 He later fell in love with one of my mother’s good friends, which led me to luckily being alive today as abortion wasn’t easy in those days.

 Dennis the Menace had nothing on me.
 At age four I was stealing gas from the next-door neighbor’s garage to throw onto the large leaf-burning piles or lighting the garage on fire playing Smokey the bear.
 One day my cross-the-street neighbor Huntie Hamill and I shot our new dirt guns in his grandmother’s empty lot next door aiming at a pile of bricks.
 Little did we know we were hitting a hive of yellow jackets.
 That day I wound up getting over 65 stings and certainly made a scene when I ran through the front door playing with a very angry swam of yellow-jackets.
 The doctor made a house call and gave me a quarter teaspoon of antihistamine.
 Luckily, I wasn’t allergic to bee stings.
 I am still twitchy about being close to bees to this day.